Multi-Scale Energy (MuSE) plug and play framework for inverse problems: Experiments: MAP estimation

 \subsection{Data set}

-The performance of the proposed method is evaluated in the context of reconstructing MR images from its undersampled measurements.
-In this case, the linear operator $\bA$ in (\ref{eq:0}) is $\bA = \bS\bF\bC$, where $\bS$ is the sampling matrix, $\bF$ is the Fourier transform, and $\bC$ is the coil sensitivity map.
-The experiments are conducted on the multi-channel knee MRI data sets from the fast MRI challenge \cite{knee_dataset}.
-In particular, it is a $15$ coil knee data set and consists of complex images of matrix size $320 \times 320$.
-The training, validation, and test set consists of data from $45$, $5$, and $50$ subjects, respectively.
-The models are evaluated for two-fold and four-fold retrospectively undersampled measurements, which are obtained by sampling the data along the phase-encoding direction using a 1D non-uniform variable-density mask.
+We evaluate the reconstruction performance of the proposed energy models in the context of \mrpar{R4.C7}{ the reconstruction of 2D MR images}.
+We consider multi-channel acquisition, where the sensitivity profiles are estimated using \cite{espirit}.
+Under this parallel imaging setting, the forward model is specified as $\mathbf A=(\bS\bF\bC)\bx$, where $\bS$ is the sampling matrix, and $\bF$ is the multichannel Fourier transform, and $\bC$ corresponds to the Coil Sensitivity Map (CSM).
+We use the publicly available parallel \cite{knee_dataset} T2-weighted brain data set, which is a twelve-channel data set and consists of complex images of size $320 \times 320$.
+The data set was split into $45$ training, $5$ validation, and $50$ test subjects.
+We scaled the k-space data such that the magnitude of the images are less than one.
+We evaluated the models for different acceleration factors using non-uniform Poisson variable density masks.